Skip to main content

 There’s an alternative, a more efficient, kind way to go about it.
 It’s time to make a change.

 It’s a mistake to think that they are “just learning disabled”.
 Often they think and learn differently.
-Once they understand how their intuitive thinking works, they can even learn how to explain their thought process effectively and then to critically analyse their thoughts.

-It is important to show your child how to leverage the thinking processes that are natural to them instead of focusing on what they can’t do.
-They need help to become lifelong independent learners who can eventually thrive in the workplace.
+It is important to show your child how to take advantage of the thinking processes that are natural to them.
+They do not need to focus on what they cannot do.

 For those with Dyspraxia, there are specific secrets to succeeding in school… and in life.